 As mentioned previously, a wiki is an incredible basis for building trust because it reveals how your own need to control things and others’ inability to do so can collapse like a house of cards.

-It sounds extremely presumptuous of me to say, but I used to assume that others will probably find it difficult to think as clearly as I do and couldn’t meet my content quality requirements.
+It sounds extremely presumptuous of me to say, but I used to assume that others will probably find it difficult to think as clearly as I do and that they couldn’t meet my content quality requirements.
 I always found it better to give them a good structure to work with.
 I find this embarrassing today.
 Thinking that you’ve got what it takes and everyone else is a bit stupid is something you shouldn’t say out loud.
 You’re right.
 You can’t.
 Not even in traditional companies – except, possibly jokingly in gossip mode around the water cooler.

 Reality, however, shows that this way of thinking is pretty common.
 A kind of toxic mix of influences exists that, in most situations, prevents people from sharing the content of their work early on.
 One of these influences includes attribution of success.
-For example, the thought-process of: “These are my thoughts, my concepts, my work, and my success, and all of this should be attributed to me.”
+For example, the thought process of: “These are my thoughts, my concepts, my work, and my success, and all of this should be attributed to me.”
 The situation changes for me when I see more people stirring the pot at a very early stage in the process.
-Suddenly it feels like they need to correct my work, as if they think I can’t do it myself.
+Suddenly it feels like they need to correct my work as if they think I can’t do it myself.
 With the democratization of collaboration, the individual’s ability to attribute the success of their work to themselves suddenly fades away.

-With regard to doubts about others’ competence - which is probably the most widespread in this context - a simple experiment will suffice to purge this.
+In regard to doubts about others’ competence - which is probably the most widespread in this context - a simple experiment will suffice to purge this.

 If you think everyone else is stupid, simply put it to the test: publish your concept at an early stage of development and wait to see what happens.
 You’ll be amazed at how productive people can be!
-Sure, you’ll find comments that you think haven’t been well thought-out, but given the opportunity, people will notice where your concept still has weaknesses or where it isn’t convincing.
+Sure, you’ll find comments that you think haven’t been well-thought-out, but given the opportunity, people will notice where your concept still has weaknesses or where it isn’t convincing.

 It’s truly an eye-opening experience to see what cool suggestions and additions colleagues can make – sometimes from people who you never expected.